sbabic/swupdate/doc/source/overview.rst

 is very uncommon that the boot loader must be updated when the product is ready for production.

-It is different is if the U-Boot environment mus be updated, that is a common practice.
+It is different is if the U-Boot environment must be updated, that is a common practice.
 U-Boot provides a double copy of the whole environment, and updating the environment from swupdate is power-off safe.
 Other boot loaders can or cannot have this feature.